Rural Health and Substance Abuse

 The Substance Abuse and Mental Health Services Administration (SAMHSA) believes that access to proper substance abuse care is vital for reversing the tide of overdose deaths across the country.
 While the Affordable Care Act has increased the availability of treatment options and reduced drug and alcohol rehab costs for many, rural areas still lack many necessary treatment options.
 For some, traveling for rehab is the best way to begin recovery.
 This allows individuals to be more selective when choosing a rehab center.
 Then, individuals are able to free themselves of hometown triggers for substance abuse and focus on healing once they arrive.

 The cost of rehab may be mitigated by insurance (private or publicly-funded) or sliding fee scales.
 The cost of addiction, however, may be a life.
-If you’re considering rehab but would like more information on your options across the country, speak with an addiction treatment provider today.
+If you’re considering rehab but would like more information on your options across the country, speak with a treatment provider today.